mnihl/practicalwork2morgan/README.md

 - Completed the about me content
 - Added content to the topic, degree pages
 - Finalized content in HTML form, contact, net, fce pages, CSS is next
+- Added styling via styles.css to all pages and elements